codingWithJimmy/SplunkForwarderRepairKit/README.md

 \*Nix - `pwchange.sh`

 ## Restarting the Forwarder
 Because most of these use-cases require the forwarders be restarted, an additional script has been introduced that takes the outcome of each of the scripts used and determines if a restart is required.
 Each script is designed to create an empty file that the restart script uses to determine if a restart is necessary.
-If the restart script finds one of the files used to trigger a restart, it removes them and should keep the system clean of unnecessary files.
+If the restart script finds one of the files used to trigger a restart, it removes them as well as one other file.
+Removing the other file should trigger a restart from the deployment server when the app re-syncs for the now missing file.

 Windows - `restart.ps1`\
 \*Nix - `restart.sh`